pearlfish/pearlfish-java/README.md

 (currently [YAML](http://www.yaml.org))  that is easy to read and diff and clearly shows the structure of the data that a template must follow.

-The generated documents can be translated to other formats -- HTML or PDF for example -- with existing tools such as [Pandoc](http://johnmacfarlane.net/pandoc/index.html).
+The Markdown documents that Pearlfish tests generate can be translated to other formats -- HTML or PDF for example -- with existing tools such as [Pandoc](http://johnmacfarlane.net/pandoc/index.html).

 To follow the usual document-first workflow of Specification by Example, write the Markdown document for a test first and save it as the approved file.
 Translate that document into a template by replacing